 There’s a temporary vacancy in the Tanner homestead.
 Creator Jeff Franklin is out as the Fuller House TV show-runner for season four of the Netflix family sitcom.
 Warner Bros.
 Television, which produces the Full House sequel, has confirmed it will not renew Franklin’s overall production deal.
 The decision reportedly follows complaints about his behavior in the writers room and on-set.

-Netflix original, Fuller House stars Candace Cameron Bure, Jodie Sweetin, Andrea Barber, Michael Campion, Elias Harger, Soni Nicole Bringas, John Brotherton, Ashley Liao, Juan Pablo di Pace, Scott Weinger, Adam Hagenbuch, Dashiell Messitt, and Fox Messitt.
+A Netflix original, Fuller House stars Candace Cameron Bure, Jodie Sweetin, Andrea Barber, Michael Campion, Elias Harger, Soni Nicole Bringas, John Brotherton, Ashley Liao, Juan Pablo di Pace, Scott Weinger, Adam Hagenbuch, Dashiell Messitt, and Fox Messitt.
 John Stamos, Dave Coulier, Bob Saget, and Lori Loughlin recur.
 The spin-off centers on widowed mother and veterinarian, D.J.
 Tanner-Fuller (Bure) and her three sons; sister Stephanie Tanner (Sweetin); friend Kimmy Gibbler (Barber) and her daughter.
-Franklin also created Full House, which ran for eight seasons and 192 episodes on ABC
+Franklin also created Full House, which ran for eight seasons and 192 episodes on ABC.

 NOTE: Fuller House is not cancelled.
 Netflix confirmed the season four renewal, back in January.
 Learn more from this Variety report.